-Since COVID-19 launched many Canadians into lockdown last March, many of us have been working, exercising, and doing our day-to-day activities from home.
+Since COVID-19 launched many Canadians into lockdown in March 2020, many of us have been working, exercising, and doing our day-to-day activities from home.
 As a result, some people are feeling the effects that this change of environment has had on our feet.

 Carla Di Gioia, a podiatrist and foot specialist from Windsor, Ontario, explains why the pandemic may be affecting your feet, and how you can deal with it.

 In what way has the pandemic affected people’s feet?

 We’re seeing more issues with heel pain and arch pain, because some individuals have started to exercise more.
 They can’t go to gym, so they’re exercising at home without shoes on, and that’s causing an increase in pain.
 In other cases, some people are walking more.
 That’s causing an increase in pain, because they’re starting to develop arch and heel pain resulting from poorly fitting shoes or not having proper insoles to help support them with these increased activities.

 I’ve also seen an increase in infections, such as ingrown toenails becoming infected.
 Some reasons why we’re seeing an increase in things [like] ingrown toenails is because [when we first] shut down [in March 2020], that lasted over three months.
 People didn’t have access to foot care, so they tried to do things at home, and unfortunately, it made things worse.

 How can people best support their feet when exercising at home?